Abdul Rahman Weiss: OFI

 On 8 January 2020, it was announced that Weiss had signed a pre-contract to join Super League club OFI on a four-year contract on 1 July 2020.
 During a 2020–21 season in which OFI narrowly avoided relegation, he made 34 appearances.
 During an injury-hit 2021–22 season, Weiss made 12 appearances and departed the club in August 2022.
 Weiss made 46 appearances during 2 1/2 years at the Theodoros Vardinogiannis Stadium.

 Volos

 On 18 August 2022, Weiss signed a two-year contract with Super League club Volos.
 He made 14 appearances prior to his contract being terminated by mutual consent on 19 January 2023.

-Athens Kallithea
+Kallithea

 On 20 January 2023, Weiss signed an 18-month contract with Super League Greece 2 club Athens Kallithea.
-He made two appearances prior to the suspension of the 2022–23 season on 2 February 2023.
+He made 10 appearances and scored one goal during the remainder of a 2022–23 season in which the club narrowly missed promotion to the Super League.
+Weiss made just seven appearances during the first half of the 2023–24 season, before transferring to Persian Gulf Pro League club Nassaji Mazandaran in February 2024.
+Ultimately the transfer "could not be concluded due to procedural issues" and Weiss remained with Athens Kallithea.
+He made five appearances during the club's successful promotion playoff campaign and ended the 2023–24 season with 12 appearances in all competitions.
+Weiss was released when his contract expired and he ended his 18 months at the Grigoris Lamprakis Stadium with 23 appearances and one goal.

+Kalamata

+On 3 July 2024, Weiss signed a two-year contract with Super League Greece 2 club Kalamata on a free transfer.
+He made 25 appearances during a 2024–25 season in which the club narrowly missed promotion to the Super League Greece.
+Weiss departed the club in July 2025, after his contract was terminated by mutual consent.

+Iraklis

+On 29 July 2025, Weiss signed a one-year contract with Super League Greece 2 club Iraklis on a free transfer.

 International career

 Weiss won five caps for the Greece U21 team and was part of the squad which failed to qualify for the 2021 UEFA European U21 Championship.
-Weiss made his full international debut for Syria with starts in a pair of 2022 World Cup AFC Third Round qualifiers in September 2021.
+He made his full international debut for Syria with starts in a pair of 2022 World Cup AFC third round qualifiers in September 2021.
+Weiss was a part of the Syria squad which qualified for the 2023 AFC Asian Cup and he started in each match during the team's run to the round-of-16.

 Personal life

-Weiss is of Syrian descent.
+Weiss was born in Athens and is of Syrian descent.
 In August 2019, he undertook military service.